luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Starter-Kit/README.md

 **Languages:**
 [🇬🇧 English](README.md) | [🇬🇹 Español](README.es.md)

-## Razor Pages TDD & CI Template for .NET
+## Razor Pages TDD Docker & CI Template for .NET

 ## Overview
 This project serves as a solid foundation for building web applications with Razor Pages.
 Its goal is to provide a clear and maintainable starting point that can grow without complications.
 It is designed for teams or individual developers who want to begin with a well-defined structure without having to reinvent essential configurations.